reyalpchdk/chdkscripts/README.md

 set MAKE\_GLUE

 # Lua Modules
-There may be documentation for these someday, but for now, [use the source](src/reylib)
+There may be documentation for more of these someday, but for now, [use the source](src/reylib) if there is no documentation link

 * `clkstart.lua` - Wait for a particular time to start shooting
 * `disp.lua` - Control display / backlight